giogina/SpectraMatcher/documentation/exports.md

 Once your spectra are aligned and peak matching is complete, SpectraMatcher lets you export your results in formats ready for publication or further analysis.

-## Assignment Table Export
+## Export Peak Assignment Table

-The table of matched peaks — including intensities, transition labels, and wavenumbers — can be exported in several formats:
+The table of matched peaks — including intensities, transition labels, and wavenumbers — can be exported in several publication-ready formats:

-- **.txt** (tab-separated plain text) for spreadsheet analysis or scripting
+- **.txt** (tab-separated plain text) compatible with spreadsheet software and scientific plotting tools
-- **.docx** (Word) for easy insertion into reports or manuscripts
+- **.docx** ([Word](https://www.microsoft.com/en-us/microsoft-365/word)) for easy insertion into reports or manuscripts
-- **.tex** (LaTeX) for direct inclusion in scientific publications
+- **.tex** ([LaTeX](https://www.latex-project.org/)) for direct inclusion in scientific publications

 Choose the format in the drop-down menu in the **Match settings** panel, then click **Copy table** to copy the data to your clipboard, ready to paste into your text editor of choice.